Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Targeted Recipes for More Productive Interdisciplinary AI Ethics Discussions

-Given the ideological conflicts between atomists and holists, we adapt a therapeutic technique designed to restore trust between conflicting parties.
-Guided by its basic theme of accuracy and empathy, we then present four basic recipes---broadly targeted at different disciplines---for fostering more productive dialogue on AI ethics issues to benefit society at large (see Table \ref{tab:my-tableMat}).
+Given the ideological differences of atomists and holists, we adapt a therapeutic technique to restore trust between them.
+Guided by twin themes of greater accuracy and empathy (see Figure \ref{fig:summary}), we then present four basic recipes---targeted at different data science community member backgrounds---for fostering more productive dialogue on AI ethics issues to benefit society (see Table \ref{tab:my-tableMat}).